 Water-reducing admixtures typically fall into three groups: low-, medium- and high-range.
 These groups are based on the range of water reduction for the admixture.
-The percent of water reduction is relative to the original mix water required to obtain a given slump (see Table 2).
+The percent of water reduction is relative to the original mix water required to obtain a given slump.

 While all water reducers have similarities, each has an appropriate application for which it is best suited.
-Table 3 presents a summary of the three types of water-reducing admixtures, their ranges of water reduction and their primary uses.
+There are three types of water-reducing admixtures, their ranges of water reduction and their primary uses.
 Their effect on air entrainment will vary depending on the chemistry.
 Also see Part 1 of this series for a table describing the effects of admixtures and other factors on air entrainment.

 How they work

 When cement comes in contact with water, dissimilar electrical charges at the surface of the cement particles attract one another, which results in flocculation or grouping of the particles.
 A good portion of the water is absorbed in this process, thereby leading to a cohesive mix and reduced slump.